Other Exercises

 Stared at the person who killed for no reason

-And out strongly, for penalty and repentance,
+And handed out strongly, for penalty and repentance,

 William Zanzinger with a six-month sentence.